Traktip: Managing Visibility in Issuetrak

 Organizations are large entities that users can be added to.
 Organizations can be internal, which prevents members from viewing issues in other organizations, or non-internal, which allows members to view issues in other organizations.

-To toggle an Organization’s “internal” settings, go to Administration > Organizations > List All and click “edit” on the Organization you want to change.
+To toggle an Organization’s “internal” settings, click the gear icon in the top right corner.
+Select Organizations from the Entities category in the settings lightbox.
+Select List from the right menu.
+In the next screen, click edit on the Organization you want to change.
 Click the checkmark next to “Internal Only” to toggle.

 Departments, much like the departments at any company, are smaller groups within an organization.
 For departments, visibility can be set based on the department of an issue’s submitter or the department of an issue’s assignee.

 To turn on Departments and change the visibility settings, click the gear icon in the top right corner.
 Select Departments from the Entities category in the settings lightbox.
 Click Use Departments and indicate which visibility rule you prefer.